 While the male population was almost entirely deprived of the sight of the female body, the church actively promoted the persecution of perceived sexual sins through the Inquisition.
 The scene was set for the witch-hunting mania of the 15th to 18th Centuries.

 Although supposedly about witchcraft, this mania was entirely about sex and nudity.
 In one of the key documents of the Inquisition, the Malleus Maleficarum (1487), Heinrich Kramer wrote: “All witchcraft comes from carnal lust.”
 Religious support for witch-hunting provided social legitimacy for thousands of women to be denounced as witches.
 Satisfying the public’s desire to ogle, witches were frequently stripped naked in public.
 Sham trials led to torture and death.
 It is no coincidence that the torture devices of the period targeted women’s sexual parts.
 The push-pull dynamic of sexual shame—a simultaneous fascination with and repulsion by sexuality—is clearly at work in the emotional mechanics of the witch-hunting era.

 By the 17th Century, the trend towards ornateness seen in the Late Middle Ages was in full bloom.
 Women’s clothes became heavier and more fulsome.
 Arms, legs and necks vanished under swathes of cloth, leaving only the face visible.

 At the same time that European dress became more concealing, the same happened in the Middle East during the rule of the Safavid dynasty (1501-1722).
 They established an empire stretching across all of modern Iran, Iraq and Afghanistan as well as parts of Turkey, Syria and Pakistan.
 During this period the veil became a symbol of social status.
 Over the following centuries its use spread to all levels of Muslim society.
 Franco Pagetti’s recent photograph from Kabul, Afghanistan, (below) could have been taken under Safavid rule.

-Part II will examine shifts in women’s fashion—and the underlying trend they reflected—from the 18th Century to the present day, completing this journey through the rise and fall of patriarchy.
+Part II will examine shifts in women’s fashion—and the underlying trend they reflected—from the 18th Century to the present day, completing this journey through the rise and fall of patriarchy and its underlying psychological paradigm, what I term the Patriarchal Operating System.